 So it’s clear (pun intended) that turbidity directly relates to this light scattering.
 Thus, every turbidity meters works on that principle.
 Now that we know how the measuring methods work, let’s dig into them, from simple to complex.

-Turbidity meter and measurement types
+Turbidity measurement and meter types

 The first people to measure turbidity didn’t have computers or much technology at all.
 They all relied on the same sensing element: the human eye.